DrozmotiX/ioBroker.switchbot-hub/README.md

 ## Support me
 If you like my work, please feel free to provide a personal donation
-(this is an personal Donate link for DutchmanNL, no relation to the ioBroker Project !)
+(this is a personal Donate link for DutchmanNL, no relation to the ioBroker Project !)
 [![Donate](https://raw.githubusercontent.com/DrozmotiX/ioBroker.switchbot-hub/main/admin/button.png)](http://paypal.me/DutchmanNL)

 ### **WORK IN PROGRESS**